elm-city-craftworks/course-001/part2/README.md

 data along 4-byte word boundaries will result in a performance optimization because fewer computations are needed to access and read the data.

-There is a [long wikipedia article on this topic][data-aligment], which may be worth reading if this topic interests you.
+There is a [long wikipedia article on this topic][data-alignment], which may be worth reading if this topic interests you.
 However, it's safe to say this is an extremely low-level optimization that you won't need to think about much unless you're designing binary file formats yourself.